 Local Data reflected District sustained Parent Participation on School Site Council, Parent Teacher Club and other parent centered events.
-(10% Parent sign in sheets SED 2%) Increase of 5%.
+(10% Parent sign in sheets SED 2%) Sustained.

-4 Parent input meetings throughout the year.
-(Attendance of 10 % of the district parents- SED parents 2 %)

-1 Family event was held for the 2021-22 school year: This data is monitored and calculated based on parent sign in sheets.
-Attendance of 75 % of district parents, SED parents 63 %
+- 4 Parent input meetings throughout the year.
+(Attendance of 10 % of the district parents- SED parents 2 %) Sustained - 5 Family event was held for the 2021-22 school year: (Up from 1 last year) This data is monitored and calculated based on parent sign in sheets.
+Attendance of - 80 % of district parents, SED parents 65 % (up slightly from previous year.)

-Parent LCAP Surveys: 48% parent participation, SED: 35 % parent participation.
+Parent LCAP Surveys: 40% parent participation, SED: 33 % parent participation. (slightly down from last year)